ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-edge.md

 {{site.data.keyword.attribute-definition-list}}

-# Edge services cluster
+# Edge gateway cluster
 {: #vrw-orderinginstance-edge}

-The **Edge services cluster** section is available for all firewall appliances except for **FortiGate Security Appliance**.
+The **Edge gateway cluster** section is available for all firewall appliances except for **FortiGate Security Appliance**.

 ## Cluster name
 {: #vrw-orderinginstance-edge-cluster-name}

-By default, the edge services cluster name is set to **mcv-_xx_-edge**.
+By default, the edge gateway cluster name is set to **mcv-_xx_-edge**.

 {{site.data.content.orderinginstance-cluster-name-list}}

 ## Data center location (multizone VMware instance only)
 {: #vrw-orderinginstance-edge-dc}

-The edge services clusters are colocated with the witness and consolidated clusters.
+The edge gateway clusters are colocated with the witness and consolidated clusters.

 ## Compute capacity
 {: #vrw-orderinginstance-edge-compute}